Country, region and language selection

 Finding the right selection chart for the corresponding impeller type

 With its many material variants and three different impeller types (channel impeller, mixed flow impeller and propeller) this type series covers a broad application range.
-With the pump documentation you can already pre-select a pump for your specific application.
-We will be pleased to consult you regarding the details of your further planning, ensuring an optimised pump selection for your application.
+Using pump documentation you can pre-select a pump for your specific application.
+We would be pleased to work with you during your planning phase, ensuring an optimized pump selection for your application.